KyberNetwork/developer-portal/old docs/integrations-signinwidgetguide.md

 	client_id=APP_ID&
 	client_secret=APP_SECRET

-In order to keep `APP_SECRET` private, this code should be executed server-side. `REDIRECT_URL` must be one you previously used to get the `AUTH_CODE`.
+In order to keep `APP_SECRET` private, this code should be executed server-side. `REDIRECT_URI` must be one you previously used to get the `AUTH_CODE`.

 The server will reply with an access token and expiration time (in seconds):
 ```json